parisepigenetics/RASflow_EDC/README.md

 DEATOOL: edgeR  # "edgeR" or "DESeq2"?
 DESeq2 is recommended for transcriptome-based DEA

 ## Is your experiment designed in a pair-wise way?
-PAIR: FALSE  # Is this a pair test or not? ("TRUE" or "FALSE").
+PAIR: no  # Is this a pair test or not? (yes or no).
 For instance 2 samples from the same patient taken at different times.

 ## the comparison(s) you want to do.
 If multiple comparisons, specify each pair (CONTROL & TREAT) in order respectively
 CONTROL: ["J0_WT","J0_WT","J10_WT","J0_KO"]